lclarkmichalek/site/content/post/monitoring-queue.md

 ![sum_kinesis message write rate](/imgs/stash-deferred/sum-rate-kinesis-write-total.png)

+Note: always sum rates, never rate sums.
+This is because Prometheus needs all the help it can get working out when a counter has reset, and rating sums means that resets will not show the metric going to 0, which is not so good.

 Realistically, the information we want on our Grafana dashboard is probably the overall success and error rates.
 We can do this by summing over a specific label.
 This is similar to the `GROUP BY` statement in SQL: